Nightshade family (Solanaceae)

 Cultivation: The preference is full sun and moist to dry conditions.
 Horse Nettle grows readily in loamy or sandy soil, and probably other soil types as well.
 It is a rather weedy plant that can become aggressive at disturbed sites.

-Range & Habitat: Horse Nettle occurs in every county of Illinois and is very common (see Distribution Map).
+Range & Habitat: The native Horse Nettle occurs in every county of Illinois and it is very common (see Distribution Map).
 Habitats include mesic to dry black soil prairies, clay prairies, sand prairies, openings and edges of woodlands, abandoned fields, areas along roadsides and railroads, yards and gardens, vacant lots, and other waste areas.
-This plant is most typically observed in disturbed areas, but can be found occasionally even in high quality habitats.
+This plant is most typically observed in disturbed areas, but it can be found occasionally even in high quality habitats.

 Faunal Associations: Bumblebees visit the flowers to collect pollen, using 'buzz pollination,' which involves the rapid vibration of thoracic muscles.
 The caterpillars of the day-flying moth Synanthedon rileyana (Riley's Clearwing) feed on Horse Nettle.
 This moth is a wasp mimic.
 The mature yellow fruits are eaten, to a limited extent, by the Ring-Necked Pheasant, Bobwhite, Wild Turkey, Eastern Striped Skunk, and possibly small rodents, thereby promoting the distribution of the seeds and spread of this plant.
 They are apparently more immune to the reduced toxicity of the mature fruit than humans.
 Experimental studies have shown that the seeds can pass unharmed through the digestive tracts of livestock.
 Mammalian herbivores avoid eating the stems and foliage of this plant because of their scattered spines and toxicity; the latter is the result of solanum, an alkaloid compound that also occurs in other members of the Nightshade family.